zsebastian/stir-lang/README.md

 ```
 (): a -> a
 (b) () (c): a -> b c
-( (b) () (c) )`: a -> d
+( (b) () (c) ): a -> d
 ```

-A program form its own impicit unit, meaning that a program of Stir takes excactly one input and returns excactly one output.
+A program form its own implicit unit, meaning that a program of Stir takes excactly one input and returns excactly one output.
 Of course, the input may be an empty tuple and the output an arbitrarily sized tuple (and vice versa ad infinitum) but one input and one output non-the-less.

 An (non-complete) example from the previous example of sumation of natural numbers: